Wylie Gelber: Dawes

 Following the break up of Simon Dawes, Gelber and former bandmates Griffin and Taylor Goldsmith formed the folk rock band Dawes, which released its first album, North Hills, in 2009.
 The band tours extensively and has released eight full-length studio albums.

 In February 2023, it was announced on social media that Gelber would be departing the lineup following the band's spring tour dates to focus on other projects, including Gelber & Sons.

 After playing with Dawes and Simon Dawes for 18+ years, Gelber played his final full gig with Dawes at the Theatre at the Ace Hotel Los Angeles on May 5th, 2023.

 Gelber & Sons

 Gelber operates Gelber & Sons, a Los Angeles-based studio that makes guitars, furniture, and other items.

+Personal life

+Gelber lost his Altadena house in the 2025 Eaton Fire.